Diversification is a well-known aspect of any solid portfolio, even if it’s often misunderstood.

 Farmland Can Maximize Your Returns

 This is known as the Modern Portfolio Theory.
-MPT is a common way of measuring diversification for a range of investors and their different risk tolerances.
+MPT is a common way of measuring diversification for various investors and their different risk tolerances.

 MPT dates back to the early 1950s when economist Harry Markowitz first published a paper on the subject.